Kimxons/gitsearch/README.md

 - Make contributions to the code.

 ## License
-- This project is licensed under the MIT Open Source license Copyright (c) 2019.
+- This project is licensed under the MIT Open Source license Copyright.